 When you’re putting together your resume keep these 5 things in mind.

 1) Your resume is a marketing tool.
 It’s not an employment history or a job application.
-While you should never lie or succumb to gross exaggeration, you should also frame the content in a way that sells you to a potential employer.
+While you should never lie or grossly exaggerate, you should frame the content in a way that sells you to a potential employer.
+Here’s why lies matter.